A Nice Girl Like Me

-A Nice Girl Like Me is a 1969 British comedy film directed by Desmond Davis.
+A Nice Girl Like Me is a 1969 British comedy film directed by Desmond Davis and starring Barbara Ferris and Harry Andrews.
+It was written by Millard Lampell, based on the 1959 novel Marry at Leisure by Anne Piper.

 Plot

 The plot revolves around a girl who lives with her shrewd aunts, goes on a trip, gets pregnant, and must lie to her aunts that the baby is not hers.